The Entourage Effect - Everything You Need To Know

 Celebrities always seem to be surrounded by an entourage - that group of people who individually bring something to the group and even more so collectively working as a team.

 The entourage effect in cannabis is very similar to this scenario in that each of the compounds in the cannabis/hemp plant has special abilities alone but by working together with the other compounds produce even greater effects.

-This article will explain what exactly the entourage effect is, why you need to know about it, and the types of products that will provide the full entourage effect.
+This article will explain what exactly the entourage effect is, why you need to know about it, and the types of products, whether it be our broad-spectrum CBD tincture or our CBD gummies, that will provide the full entourage effect.